 After your application has gone through, the waiting game begins but your advisor will be in touch with you to let you know of any updates to your fixed-term contract mortgage application.

 It is our experience as a well-established mortgage broker that it is essential for the mortgage adviser to fully understand your fixed-term contract and the employment history leading up to it.
-Evidence of your contract will be needed by all mortgage lenders and our expert mortgage advisers will spend time to fully understand your contract and history before giving you sound professional advice and the best rates with the most suited mortgage lender. – Stephen Roberts (Director)
+Evidence of your current employment contract will be needed by all mortgage lenders and our expert mortgage advisers will spend time to fully understand your contract and history before giving you sound professional advice and the best rates with the most suited mortgage lender. – Stephen Roberts (Director)

 Get in touch

-Getting a mortgage on a fixed-term contract doesn’t have to be difficult but to improve your chances, get in touch with our team of mortgage brokers.
+Getting a mortgage on a fixed-term contract doesn’t have to be difficult but to improve your chances, get in touch with our team of specialist mortgage brokers.

 With our fee-free mortgage services, you won’t have to pay a penny for the advice we give to you, so not only will you save yourself the stress of having to look for a mortgage but you will save money too!